 On laundry day, you’ll get your personalized laundry bags to separate your laundry & dry cleaning.
 Just in case, we’ll remind you the night before & again on the day of your service to make sure you don’t forget.

 When your clothes are cleaned, crisp, and ready to wear, one of our delivery drivers will return them folded and hung at your designated drop-off location.

 No problem!
 You’ll be updated with photos.
 If you won’t be home for your first pickup, you can leave your laundry in other bags or hampers that we will return with your clean clothes.
 Check out our pickup & delivery tips.

 After your bag is picked up, our drivers bring it to our laundry facility, where it’s electronically scanned in to capture any preferences, cleaning notes, or other specifications.

-Your items are then sorted by lights and darks, pockets are checked, and any visible stains are pre-treated before wash.
+Your items are then sorted by lights and darks, pockets are checked, and any visible stains are pre-treated.

-Our full-time, W2 team of laundry experts note any special instructions or cleaning notes, then items are washed on cold, dried on medium, expertly folded, and packaged for delivery back to you!
+Wash and fold laundry is are washed on cold, dried on medium, expertly folded, and packaged for delivery back to you!